adumont/adumont.github.io/calculators.md

 ## TI-92

 I acquired this TI-92 and its corresponding book in March 2023.
 It was originally bought in Oporto in November 1996, and served a mechanical engineer student there.
-This graphing calculator includes features like CAS or an Euclidian Geometry app.
+This graphing calculator includes nice features like integrated CAS or a Euclidian Geometry app.

 ![](../assets/img/ti-92/20230310_132554.jpg)